 - the welfare of the child remains paramount;

 - all children whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/ or sexual identity have the right to be protected from harm;

 - all suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately;

-- all staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mrs Lee (Head Teacher) and Mrs Ridley (Acting Deputy Head Teacher).
+- all staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mrs Lee (Head Teacher) and Mr Graham (Deputy Head Teacher).
 Our Parent Support Advisor: Maureen Rowe has Expert Safeguarding Children Level 3 Training.

 Areas of Safeguarding

 Our safeguarding policies cover all areas of school life and include: